FabioAndresSQ/Tech-Moda/README.md

 * email -> test@techmoda.com
 * pass -> 12345678

-Remember that since this app is not on app store, Google login is not working.
+Remember that since this app is not on app store, Google login is available only in Debug mode.

 You can download the current app here ->
 <a href="https://drive.google.com/file/d/1tu5xv67e31sEnnBQ8QYqOVvZc5omj5VR/view?usp=sharing">DOWNLOAD NOW</a>